Emily Ratajkowski Heats Up Instagram With Ultra-Racy Bikini Shot

 Needless to say, the head-turning photo stirred a lot of reaction from Emily’s fans.
 In the space of one hour, the pic garnered over 8,800 likes – considerably more than other photos posted to the Inamorata Woman feed.
 Entranced by her smoking-hot look, people immediately took to the comments section to gush over Emily’s flawless beauty.

-“My god how is that you are so beatiful [sic]?” one person wrote under the blistering shot.
+“My god how is that you are so beatiful [sic]?” one person wrote.

 “Gorgeous beautyyy @emrata,” read a second message, trailed by a string of flattering emoji of the fire, heart-eyes, and heart variety.